50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 missing shingles

 7. Daylight Coming Through Roof Boards – This is also an obvious warning sign that your roof needs replacing, however, most people don’t know about it.
-If you go into your dark attic during the day time and see light streaking from the roofs decking, you may have a big problem.
-Traditionally this means the nails have fallen through or corrosive materials used have lost their weatherproofing properties as well (i.e. flashing, collars, and step flashing).
+For example, if you enter your attic during daylight and notice light streaming through the roof decking, serious issues may be present.
+Typically, this indicates nails have fallen out or that corrosive materials like flashing and collars have lost their weatherproofing properties.
 Obviously exposed light shows open pathways for moisture to enter your home.

 light coming through attic

-It is easy to tell if your roof is still in decent shape by doing a visual inspection and following these tips.
+Indeed, you can easily assess your roof’s condition by doing a simple visual inspection and following a few key tips.
 A common misconception is that a roof is good for twenty or more years.
-A new roof should last that long, however, if there is horrible application or sub-par materials, the age means absolutely nothing.
+However, while a new roof should last for decades, poor installation or low-quality materials can make its age irrelevant.
 Use these tips and help protect your home, family and peace of mind.
-Regardless, roofing problems can be a homeowner’s worse nightmare, so in this case, the old adage holds true: An ounce of prevention is worth a pound of cure.
+Nevertheless, roofing issues can be a homeowner’s worst nightmare—proving that an ounce of prevention truly is worth a pound of cure.

-If you think your roof is nearing the end of its life span, call us today and we’ll perform a free roof inspection for you!
+So, if you suspect your roof is aging, call us today for a free inspection to assess its remaining lifespan.
 We pride ourselves in offering the best roofing products, installation and warranties in the industry!
 Contact us today at (888) 812-2783.